-Just over a week ago, hundreds of Western graduates came together to commemorate the end of their Mountaineer careers—or, for a select few moving on to graduate school at Western, celebrate a major milestone before continuing on with their academics.
+Just over a week ago, hundreds of Western graduates came together to commemorate the end of their Mountaineer careers — or, for a select few moving on to graduate school at Western, celebrate a major milestone before continuing on with their studies.

 Comedians Stephen Colbert and Conan O’Brien brought their crowds to joyous tears of laughter, while one incredibly generous speaker, Robert F. Smith, paid off an entire graduating class’s student debt.
 Of course, not every commencement speaker can be as famous or charitable as the aforementioned.